dmhumph/GlusterOwncloudOdroidSetup/README.md

-# GlusterOwncloudOdroidSetup
+# Gluster on Odroid HC2 with Ubuntu for OwnCloud on Odroid C2
-Gluster on Odroid HC2 with Ubuntu for OwnCloud on Odroid C2
+How to setup Odroid HC2 Ubuntu and use as Gluster servers.
+Then how to configure Odroid C2 Owncloud server as gluster client.

 ## Install Gluster Servers